 Table 8: Confusable code points between Oriya script and Gujarati script

-Oriya and -Bengali
+Oriya and Bengali

 The following characters are visually confusable.
 The NBGP discussed and concluded that they are similar code points and should not be considered as variant code points.